ahmedcs/HyGenICC/InstallME.md

 Note that the parameters of the module are:
 1- hygenicc_enable: enable HyGenICC congestion control module, 0 is the default which disables packet interception.
 2- rate: the speed of the physical out link in Mbits/s, default = 1000 Mb/s.
-3- gsosize: determines the size of GSO segment, if zero default is used, default = 0
+3- gsosize: determines the size of GSO segment, if zero system default is used, default = 0.

 Also to call the module with different parameters issue the following:
 ```
-sudo insmod hygenicc.ko hygenicc_enable=0 M=10 interval=200L;
+sudo insmod hygenicc.ko hygenicc_enable=1 rate=10000 gsosize=9000;
 ```